loliGothicK/LoliGothick/README.md

 ## About Me

-- 🔭 I’m currently working on interesting projects that leverage the power of Scala.
 - 📫 How to reach me: [Email](mailto:loligothick@gmail.com)
 - ⚡ Fun fact: I love incorporating elegant and efficient designs into my projects.